Hermitian and non-Hermitian topology in active matter: Active matter

 One of the early observations reported for the alignment pattern of cultured cells involved melanocytes, fibroblasts, osteoblasts, and adipocytes from humans~\cite{Kemkemer1998}.
 Under high cell density in the dish, all of these bipolar-shaped cells exhibit a liquid-crystal-like nematic pattern, where the alignment interaction does not discriminate the head direction from the tail if there is any such distinction within the cells.
 Similar nematic patterns have been investigated further in mouse fibroblasts~\cite{Duclos2014}, mouse myoblasts~\cite{Duclos2017,Kawaguchi2017}, as well as in mouse neural progenitor cells~\cite{Kawaguchi2017}.

 The nematic pattern can be easily characterized by the topological defects observed in the cell culture.
-Topological defects are defective structures around which the degree of the direction of active particles changes $\pm \pi$ or more, and typical defects called the +1/2 and -1/2 defects can only be observed when the cell interactions are nematic.
-The same topological defects have been observed in rod-like shaped cultured cells~\cite{Kemkemer1998,Duclos2017,Kawaguchi2017} as well as in epithelial cells~\cite{Saw2017}, which are more isotropic and less bipolar at the single-cell level, yet can exhibit coordinated patterns that allow for defining the nematic order~\cite{Mueller2019}.
+Topological defects are defective structures around which the degree of the direction of active particles changes $\pm \pi$ or more, and thus at the center, one cannot determine the direction.
+Since the rotation of the direction of active particles must be quantized by $\pi$, we cannot continuously remove this defect (i.e., no rotations of directions of nematics), which leads to the long-term stability of the defect with a topological origin.
+Typical defects called the +1/2 and -1/2 defects, where around $n/2$ defects, the direction of active particles changes $n\pi$, can only be observed when the cell interactions are nematic.
+The same topological defects have been observed in rod-like shaped cultured cells~\cite{Kemkemer1998,Duclos2017,Kawaguchi2017} as well as in epithelial cells~\cite{Saw2017} (cf.~Fig.~\ref{example_active_matter_fig}(c)), which are more isotropic and less bipolar at the single-cell level, yet can exhibit coordinated patterns that allow for defining the nematic order~\cite{Mueller2019}.
 Defects in the crystal order of epithelial sheets in real animals have also been studied in Ref.~\cite{Roshal2020}.

 Cell motility and proliferation in the presence of such liquid-crystal-like orientation order and topological defects are also observed in bacterial systems, and the role of topological defects in colony growth and their behavior in three-dimensional accumulation and biofilm dynamics have been reported \cite{Copenhagen2021,Meacock2021,Shimaya2022,Prasad2023}.
 Bacteria have also been used in Ref.~\cite{Nishiguchi2017}, which compares experimental results to models such as the Vicsek model with polar interactions modified to nematic interactions, and studies extracting the time evolution equation of active nematic systems from the dynamics of bacterial populations have been reported~\cite{Li2019,Colen2021}.